verifai-ai/optimizer/README.md

 Figure 5:  Average FIFO Depth after each batched-iteration of the simulation (ground truth)

 Here is a link to the entire article published on Arxiv describing this experiment.
 [Doing better than random](https://arxiv.org/abs/1909.13168)

+## Other Use cases

+Let's say we have a dataset with a set of input features which can be controllable knobs for a particular target column.
+These knobs can be set on some simulator and the simulator returns the value of the target variable for those settings.
+The role of the optimizer is to find the best knob settings to maximize the value of the target variable.

+The optimizer uses both supervised and reinforcement learning to map the knobs to the reward using a neural network as a function approximator and then uses global optimisation algorithms to find the optimum input knobs.

+Some other examples of this are in optimal control of electric power.